huggingface/blog/cosmopedia.md

 <em>Figure 6.
 Prompts for generating stories from UltraChat and OpenHermes samples for young children vs a general audience vs reddit forums.</em>
 </p>

 That's the end of our prompt engineering story for building 30+ million diverse prompts that provide content with very few duplicates.
 The figure below shows the clusters present in Cosmopedia, this distribution resembles the clusters in the web data.
+You can also find a clickable map from [Nomic](https://www.nomic.ai/) [here](https://atlas.nomic.ai/map/cosmopedia).

 <p align="center">
  <img src="https://huggingface.co/datasets/HuggingFaceTB/images/resolve/main/cosmopedia/clusters.png" alt="clusters" style="width: 90%; height: auto;"><br>